Healthy recipes 3

 summary

-Mackerel curry nanbanzuke is an innovative dish that adds the flavor of spices to traditional Japanese cuisine.
-It is a nutritious and practical dish that can be prepared in advance, yet it adds a fresh flavor to any meal.
-Please give it a try and add it to your regular household dishes.
+Mackerel curry nanbanzuke is an innovative dish that adds the flavor of spice to traditional Japanese cuisine.
+It is a highly nutritious and practical dish that can be prepared in advance, and it will add a touch of freshness to any meal.
+Give it a try and add it to your regular home cooking.